bdd100k/bdd100k/doc/source/format.rst

 -----------------

 ``from_coco`` converts coco-format json files into bdd100k format.
-Currently, for conversion of segmentation, only ``polygon`` format is supported.
+Currently, for conversion of segmentation, only the ``polygon`` format is supported.

 Available arguments:
 ::